 Thoughts on finding and recruiting advancement committee members is also covered in “Building Effective Advancement Committees.”

-Upon release of this edition of the Guide to Advancement, the following educational presentations were available at www.scouting.org/advancement.
+Upon release of this edition of the Guide to Advancement, the following educational presentations were available from the Advancement Educational Presentations webpage.

 The Essentials of Merit Badge Counseling.
 This PowerPoint presentation with speaker notes, 60 to 90 minutes, helps merit badge counselors understand their role in the BSA advancement program and the proper methods to use in working with the youth.